 Of course, transfers are a part of college basketball, seemingly now more than ever.
 HBCUs benefit from transfers as well, but rarely does a double-figure scorer or consistent starter at another D1 school transfer to a MEAC or SWAC program.

 Related: MEAC talent drain continues

 The alarming thing is it seems many young players see HBCUs as stepping stones to their success.
 Even those who play at Division I schools in the MEAC and SWAC don’t seem to view them on the same level as other non-Power Five conferences.

 Even North Carolina Central, the most consistent HBCU college basketball program over the past three years, has had to deal with this.
 NCCU signed Stanton Kidd from the JUCO ranks and he responded by becoming an All-MEAC player in 2013.
 But instead of finishing out his career in Durham, he chose to sit out a year and play at Colorado State.
-He had a good seasons at CSU in 2015, but just think about how good that 2014 NCCU team could have been with Kidd and Jeremy Ingram.
+He had a good season at CSU in 2015, but just think about how good that 2014 NCCU team could have been with Kidd and Jeremy Ingram.

 The bottom line is, it is nearly impossible to build a sustained mid-major powerhouse (i.e. Gonzaga) when your best players leave the program.
 But that’s the challenge facing many HBCU hoops programs today.

 * Powers averaged 13 points and 5.2 assists per game.
 Hofstra did not make the NCAA Tournament that season, however.

 *Gaston helped Xavier to the 2017 Elite Eight, but did not get selected in the NBA Draft.
 He played in Japan last season.

 *Ruttley averaged 3.2 points and 2.9 rebounds per game as a senior at Little Rock-Arkansas.